 |Van der Waals||1|

 In an electronic dipole, a polarized bond is formed.
 In it, there is a partially positive and partially negative end.
 The interaction between the positive and negative ends of different compounds form electrostatic bonds with other polar molecules or ionized compounds.

 When interactions are between two polar compounds, a dipole-dipole interaction will occur.
 In this type of electrostatic interaction, the partially positive end of the compound will interact with the negative end of the other compound.
 This specific interaction is very weak as there is no formation of permanent bonds.

 In ion-dipole interactions, an ion close to a polar molecule will be attracted to the end of the polar molecule which has a partial opposite charge with it.
 When they approach the appropriate distance between the two molecules, an electrostatic interaction will happen.
 This will mean a positive ion will go near the negative end of the polar molecule, while a negative ion will approach the polar molecule in its positive end.
 Many drug molecules have ionized functional groups.
 The charges on these groups will bind with permanent dipoles.

 - This type of bonding play a key role in the water solubility of a drug

 This type of complexes is formed between electron donor groups adjacent to electron acceptor groups.
 The relative positive or negative molecules transfer portions of its charges to the other molecule.
 In the process, a weak electrostatic bond is formed.

-This is a very weak form of bonding which only occur when the non-polar sections of molecules aggregate together in the presence of water because of the low water solubility.
+This is a very weak form of bonding which only occurs when the non-polar sections of molecules aggregate together in the presence of water because of the low water solubility.
 Hydrophobic molecules don’t like to interact with polar water molecules, and so when water is present, their tendency is to aggregate and be closer to each other.